 The execution of the recall will be the responsibility of the LP.
-AGLC will aid in the recall by facilitating returns from retailers, posting notices, providing oversight and otherwise providing reasonable assistance to preserve public health and safety and a high standard of product quality.
+AGLC will aid in the recall by facilitating returns from retailers, posting notices, providing oversight, and otherwise providing reasonable assistance to preserve public health and safety and a high standard of product quality.

 The LP must notify AGLC in writing as soon as Health Canada is informed of a voluntary recall.
-Recall announcements must be communicated immediately to AGLC by contacting the Cannabis Quality

-Assurance Manager and the respective Category Management Specialist.
+Recall announcements must be communicated immediately to AGLC's Quality Assurance (CannabisQualityAssurance-DL@aglc.ca), Senior Manager, Product and Stakeholder Engagement and Category Management Specialist (CategoryManagementSpecialist@aglc.ca), and Manager, Inventory Planning and Business Processes.
 In the event of a recall, the LP must ensure they adhere to federal and provincial recall guidelines and legislation.
 Additionally, LPs must follow any policies stipulated in the Cannabis Representative Handbook available on aglc.ca.